Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Lean the pole saw at an angle of 45 to 60 degrees while you’re operating so that any falling branches are far away from you.

-Additionally, you should never force the saw beyond its powers and capabilities.
-For example, if the saw is not capable of cutting a thick branch with moderate pressure, you shouldn’t exert more pressure to chop it off.
+For example, if the saw cannot cut a thick branch with moderate pressure, you shouldn’t exert more pressure to chop it off.

 Step 6: Start Cutting Off Small Branches